bandpooja/BART_code_summarization/README.md

 ##### Flow folder
 It holds the flow of hierarchical and multilingual approach.
-  - Hierarchical folder- A class with all the functionalities of a Heirarchical Summarization model.
+  - Hierarchical - A class with all the functionalities of a Heirarchical Summarization model.
 Objects of this class provide functionality like train, prediction and  evalution,making it worthy of being called a model.
   - Mulitlingual- A class with all the functionalities of a multilingual Summarization model.Objects of this class provide functionality like train, prediction and      evalution,making it worthy of being called a model.
   - metrices - to compute metrices score like bleu and rogue.